Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems

-However, random inputs do not need to be trained across multiple intervals, as they already occupy a wide array of energy regions and can thus successfully extrapolate to later times with a fidelity greater than $94\%$.
+Random inputs do not strictly require multiple intervals, as they already occupy a wide array of energy regions and can successfully extrapolate to later times.
+For example, 4-qubit random inputs without VTI reach a mean fidelity of about $97\%$, while 8-qubit random inputs achieve around $91\%$.
+Nonetheless, applying VTI even for random inputs further improves performance, achieving mean fidelities as high as $99.99\%$ for 8 qubits, highlighting that multi-interval training can still be beneficial. \\ FNO performs better on random wavefunctions as these states already span a wide range of energy modes and configurations.
+Each random state effectively provides the model with information across the entire Hilbert space, allowing it to learn the dynamics for all relevant energy regions in a single step.
+In contrast, low-energy states are initially localized to only a small subset of modes, and accurately predicting their future evolution requires the model to capture how population spreads to higher-energy modes over time.
+This highlights why VTI is necessary for accurately extrapolating low-energy states, whereas random states achieve satisfactory results even when the model is trained on a single time step.
 Figure \ref{fig:energy_transformed} demonstrates that the model achieves high fidelity for both input types and can accurately predict future states while maintaining consistent fidelity across these predictions.